 In most cases, the audience will define your mobile app design.
 And these steps will help you identify your target audience:

-- Think who might be interested in using your app.
+- Think about who might be interested in using your app.
 These are not real users but rather their most common archetypes that allow you to predict users’ decisions concerning your app.

 - Try to predict users’ behavior.
-If you have some clear picture in mind, it will be easier for you to design a UI that matches users’ expectations.
+If you have some clear picture in mind, it will be easier for you to design a UI that matches the users’ expectations.

 These are major usability tests that will help you see how people will react on your app in natural surroundings.

-All the ideas of your app design are just vague images.
+All the ideas in your app design are just vague images.
 Once you put them into a shape you will have a clear vision of the final product.
 Here, most app developers suggest that you start with an outline.
 This may not necessarily be some sophisticated design – simple sketch drawn on paper will be just perfect.